ironsheep/P2-vscode-extensions/TASKS.md

                 "-t"
             ],
             "dependsOn": [
-                "compileP2"
+                "compileTopP2"
             ]
         }
     ]
 }
 ```

+This provides the commands to be run for:

+- CompileP2 - Compile current file  [cmd-shift-B]
+- CompileTopP2 - Compile the top-file of this project
+- DownloadP2 - Download the binary to our connected P2  [cmd-shift-D -if keybindings are added.]

-This provides the comamds to be run for compile and download.
-Download will always be preceeded by a compile.
+As written download will always be preceeded by a CompileTop.

 *Behavior Note: there is a issue with filenames not being reported the same for the top-level file as included files.
 This makes this problemMatcher for compileP2 not work.
 I've [filed an issue at Eric's Repo](https://github.com/totalspectrum/spin2cpp/issues/115) that requests that he always issue errors/warnings from all files with exactly the same filename form: either path relative to folder of top-level file or an absolute path.*

 TODO: *the compiler as driven by the compileP2 task stops on first error.
 I am unable to locate option to generate all errors before stop so I [filed an issue](https://github.com/totalspectrum/spin2cpp/issues/116) requesting one if it's not present.*

 NOTE: VSCode does not have any concept of top-level file.
-So currently **please only request a download from the opened top-level file** editor window.
+So we added a custom build task invoked by the downloadP2 task to first compile the top-level file.
+This task must be customized for each project by configuring the file basename specified in the "args" section of CompileTopP2 task.

 ### Add Keyboard Shortcut for the Download task